turingschool/front-end-curriculum/lessons/css-gradients.md

 As solid colors use the `background-color` property, gradients use the  `background-image` property.
 For both solid colors and gradients we can also use the shorthand `background` property.

-Here's an example of what that looks like:
+Here's an example from [Chris Coyier](https://css-tricks.com/) of what that looks like:

 ```CSS
 .gradient {